 Experts Disagree on Puppy Feeding

-One problem for puppy owners is that even the experts disagree on what is the best food for puppies.
+Experts disagree on the best way to feed your puppy.
 People often feel very strongly that one way of feeding is better than another, and you can always find evidence to support your view.
+Dog breeders, veterinarians and even nutritionists have their own strong views.
+The dire consequences they list for not listening to them can have puppy owners very worried.

-In most parts of the world, you can buy ready-made puppy food made into pellets.
-Kibble stores well provided that you don’t get the food become damp.
+Good puppy kibble(paid link)* will contain all the nutrients your Labrador puppy needs in order to grow and remain healthy.
+Puppy kibble stores well provided that you don’t get the food become damp.
 An airtight plastic container or tin will do the job, although you should make sure it is food grade quality.

 What Other Food Should You Feed With Puppy Kibble?

-If your are feeding your Labrador puppy kibble, there is no need to provide anything else apart from water.
+Labrador puppy kibble only needs to be fed next to water.
 Puppy kibble from a reputable manufacturer is intended to be a complete and balanced food.
-Some owners like to mix in canned dog food or even scraps of raw food with kibble.
+But some owners like to mix in canned dog food or even scraps of raw food with kibble.

 What About Feeding Puppies On Raw Food?